ASTR 10A: GENERAL ASTRONOMY: SOLAR SYSTEM

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-1. Each topic in the course has assigned reading in the textbook related to that topic.
-Each week students are given specific sections of the textbook which they need to read.
+- Each topic in the course has assigned preparatory reading in the textbook related to that topic.

-1. Each collaborative group activity requires writing collective answers from the group.
+- Some collaborative group activities require writing collective answers from the group.